Deborah is a partner in Gilbert + Tobin’s Corporate Advisory Group.

 She has represented numerous fund managers and investors and has extensive experience with different fund vehicles, including both partnerships and trusts.
 In addition to structuring and documenting funds, Deborah assists fund managers with a wide variety of regulatory issues, including AFSL, FSR and AML/CTF compliance.
 Deborah has particular expertise in dealing with collective investment vehicles that have special restrictions (MITs, VCLPs, ESVCLPs, IIF licences and government grant programs).

 In addition to establishing funds and assisting fund managers with their ongoing management functions, Deborah also handles the acquisition and divestment work of many of her fund clients.
 Deborah has over 27 years of M&A experience around the world, acting for both buyers and sellers in a wide range of transactions.

 Deborah has also advised a range of government and private clients on long-term, complicated joint venture arrangements in Australia and internationally.

-Deborah is also an expert in matters relating to the Foreign Acquisitions and Takeovers Act 1975 (Cth), and in particular has assisted a number of state-owned entities to obtain foreign investment approvals.
+Deborah is also an expert in matters relating to the Foreign Acquisitions and Takeovers Act 1975 (Cth) and is a member of the Law Council’s Foreign Investment Committee.
+She has assisted a number of state-owned entities to obtain foreign investment approvals.

 Prior to joining the firm, Deborah worked in the Hong Kong office of Paul, Weiss, Rifkind, Wharton & Garrison, a large New York-based firm, representing clients in private equity transactions, direct foreign investment, strategic partnerships and project finance throughout Asia and in particular in the PRC, Taiwan and India.